Henry Ford MyChart FAQs

 Can I use the MyChart website version for video appointment/visit?

-Yes, you can use the web version of MyChart.
-Please ensure that you have a camera connected to the desktop personal computer and test connectivity to ensure that you have the required web plugin (Vidyo).
-It is strongly suggested that you utilize a smartphone/mobile device for MyChart video visits.
+The web version of MyChart can only be used if you are connecting via a desktop computer or laptop.
+Please ensure that you have a camera connected to the desktop computer and test connectivity to ensure that you have the required web plugin (Vidyo).

 What is the difference between Video appointment/visit, Clinic Video Visit, eVisit, and MyChart Messaging?